 The Good Part

 Honestly… I think that this is just life.
-Everyone, regardless of lifestyle choices, faces awkward moments and confrontation (most people don’t like that word).
+Everyone, regardless of lifestyle choices, faces awkward moments and confrontation.

 This is an advantage for us autoimmune folks because the more awkward moments you face, the more practice you have navigating them.
 And the more you practice, the less anxious you get about confrontation in general.
 This is a life skill that is rapidly declining due to texting and social media, and one that can benefit you greatly both personally and professionally.